 Entering his third season as a full-time starter with Oklahoma State, expectations were high for Jenkins in 2020.
 He had no trouble meeting those expectations and found himself earning NFL Draft buzz by year’s end.
 The Oklahoma State tackle played until late November, then announced his intentions to opt out and prepare for the 2021 NFL Draft.
 Injuries played a role in his decision, but Jenkins had played well enough to make a good impression.

 Despite opting out early, Jenkins still earned first-team All-Big 12 honors, joining an all-star team that included Creed Humphrey, Samuel Cosmi, and Jack Anderson.
 In addition to declaring for the draft, Jenkins also accepted an invite to the Reese’s Senior Bowl in January of 2021.
-The Senior Bowl will provide Jenkins with a chance to keep improving his stock.

 Analyzing Teven Jenkins’ NFL Draft profile

 It’s not hard to be a fan of Teven Jenkins’ tape.
-The guy is a brawler, and at 6-foot-6, 320 pounds, he has a lot of weight to throw around.
+The guy is a brawler, and at around 6-foot-6, 320 pounds, he has a lot of weight to throw around.
 He’s an extremely powerful offensive lineman whose hands displace defenders easily.
 He also has the aggressive mentality necessary to maximize that skill set.

 Jenkins’ hands do well to streamline his physical traits.
-The Oklahoma State tackle has good grip strength as a run blocker, and once he establishes an anchor, he has the straight-line explosiveness and leg drive to power through players and drive them into oblivion.
+The Oklahoma State tackle has good grip strength as a run blocker, and once he establishes an anchor, he has the straight-line explosiveness and leg churn to power through players and drive them into oblivion.

 In pass protection, Jenkins has nicely-refined hand usage, and his heavy hands allow him to neutralize edge rushers early.
 He also has the torque capacity to throw players down, and his finishing mentality shines through on occasion.